 DLR_School_Lab familiarises students at non-vocational secondary schools with the practical aspects of natural and engineering science through interesting experiments, the idea being that this will motivate them to pursue their interest in these areas.

 The "Jugend forscht" (Young Scientists) competition has been embellished for several years with two special prizes offered by DLR.
 The prizes in question are, firstly, the "Special Space Exploration Prize", for work which has a particular bearing on space exploration and, secondly, the “Robotics Prize” for entries to do with this technology of the future.
+The third special prize is awarded in the area of information technology.

 As part of a worldwide social initiative, DLR is involved with Girls’Day, a day showcasing future prospects for girls, and gives information on training options and job profiles/perspectives in the aeronautics and space exploration industries.